klmcwhirter/envycontrol/V4_Roadmap.md

 ## Goals

 * General technology refresh
-* Automated CI/CD pipeline
-  * including test bed with up to 50% coverage
 * Redesign for ease of customization, system stability assurance
   * simple enough design for maintainability
+  * rely on stdlib only (e.g., json and not yaml)
 * Address enhancements / bugs from backlog as appropriate
+* Automated CI/CD pipeline
+  * including test bed with up to 50% coverage

 ## Items to Consider

 ### Project Enhancements

-* Adopt [pdm]() usage for testing, packaging and publishing
+* Adopt [pdm](https://pdm-project.org/latest/) usage for testing, packaging and publishing
 * Adopt project structure as created by [`pdm init`](https://pdm-project.org/latest/usage/project/#new-project)
 * Adopt guidance from the new [Python Packaging User Guide](https://packaging.python.org/en/latest/)
 * Adopt [pytest](https://docs.pytest.org/en/stable/) for unit and integration testing